 - Tap the Connect option on your iPhone or iPad to finish the settings, and follow the remaining instructions.

-Now the Bluetooth communication settings of both devices have been repaired, both AirPods are expected to be working properly now.
-Make sure that both AirPods Pro batteries are full before you do this.
+Now the Bluetooth communication settings of both devices have been repaired; both AirPods are expected to be working correctly now.
+Make sure that both AirPods Pro batteries are charged before you do this.
 This will fix AirPods Pro Only Playing in One Ear problem.

 4. Check The Stereo Balance